sjl-sjtu/bnmr2/README.md

 rgf_results <- bn(df,snpname,"x")
 ```

 The object `rgf_results` is a list containing two objects.
 The first object, `selectsnp`, is the names of genetic instrumental variables (IVs) selected based on predefined parameters, and the second object, `dfscore`, is the complete RGF result, which is a data frame containing two columns - the first column is the name of the SNP, and the second column is the corresponding adjacency score, arranged in descending order of adjacency scores.

+We provide two criteria for selecting IVs from adjacency scores, the first is to specify the number of IVs directly, which can be achieved by specifying the `selectNum` parameter in the `bn` function; The second is to set a threshold $\alpha$ between 0-1, at which point SNPs with a critical score greater than `alpha*psam/p` (`p` is the total number of SNPs assessed by RGF and `psam` is the number of SNPs selected per sampling) will be selected as IVs, which can be achieved by specifying parameter `alpha` in the `bn` function.
+Note that the parameter `alpha` will not work when the parameter `selectNum` is specified.
+The default `alpha` of the program is 0.9.
+Of course, you can also use the data frame containing full adjacency score of the output to define your own criteria to select IVs.

 ### 3. Hyperparameters
 TBD